 I want to share some of my favorite books set in Canada!

-Beloved children’s story and introduction to many of us to Prince Edward Island, Anne of Green Gables is a classic worth your time!
+Beloved children’s books set in Canada.
+This story introduced us to Prince Edward Island, Anne of Green Gables is a classic worth your time!

 L. M. Montgomery’s novel Anne of Green Gables recounts the adventures of Anne Shirley, an 11-year-old orphan mistakenly sent to a pair of siblings who intended to adopt a boy to help work on their farm in Prince Edward Island.
 Yet Anne’s quirky personality and good-natured spirit cause the siblings to grow to love her anyway, and soon the entire town falls for the precocious little girl with bright red hair.